 Note: Have you heard the term “at will employment” floating around?
 Maybe you’re wondering if you need to write up “at will employment contracts”?
 This is a term and concept used in the United States, and is not used in Australia.

 What type of employment contract do I need?

 Just like your employees, every employment contract is unique; a standard employment contract simply doesn’t exist.

 This probably isn’t what you want to hear as a busy business owner (sorry!) but tailoring your contract of employment to each new hire is best practice.
 It’s all about ensuring terms are clear and understood, and risk is minimised for both parties in the employment relationship.

-The good news is, that there are three key questions you can ask to help narrow down the type of employment contract you need.
-Keep in mind, that employees may want to discuss or adapt the terms of the contract first.
+The good news is, there are three key questions you can ask to help narrow down the type of employment contract you need.
+Keep in mind that employees may want to discuss or adapt the terms of the contract first.

-If you need help, we’ve written this handy guide to help you navigate the differences between employment contracts, HR documents and workplace policies.
+If you need help, we’ve written this handy workplace policy guide to help you navigate the differences between employment contracts, HR documents and workplace policies.

 1. Is the role covered by an award or enterprise agreement?